VISmodding/VIS_Game_Boy_DMG/troubleshooting.md

 In addition, if you have installed tactile buttons, be sure of their orientation (check it in the read me section).

 Finally, if button LEDs are OFF, firstly, check if the switch on the IPS board is enabled.
-In this case, be sure also yo have installed the resistors without a label on the back of the IPS board.
-As a final check, be sure of the orientation of the LEDs.
+In this case, check if you have installed the resistors for the LEDs (those without the labels on the back of the IPS board).
+As a final check, be sure that LEDs are soldered in the right orientation.